Would you like to learn how to prevent animal attacks while running? Then you’ve come to the right place.

 Avoid Snakes Attacks While Running

-Snakes are another animal that poses little to no threat as the majority tend to fall within the harmful variety.
+Snakes are another animal that poses little to no threat, as the majority tend to fall within the harmful variety.

-In fact, only a small minority of snakes are poisonous, so you shouldn’t treat them all as if they are.
+Only a small minority of snakes are poisonous, so you shouldn’t treat them all as if they are.

 For example, there are only 20 species of venomous snakes in the U.S.—the most dangerous one is the infamous rattlesnake.

 If you encounter a snake with a triangular-shaped head—as opposed to a round one—your life might be in danger.

 That’s a telltale sign of a poisonous serpent.